Significant Environmental Benefit Grants

 About the grants

 There is an expectation that the investment will be effective for a long term and projects should demonstrate how you plan to maintain the project into the future.
-Projects may extend over several years but will be subject to annual review.

 Some grant funding rounds are for specific restoration activities only.
 For example, if money is paid into the Native Vegetation Fund for clearance of a threatened ecological community, grant applicants may be required to demonstrate that their proposal will benefit that particular community.